Sports in South Carolina: College sports

 College sports — particularly college football — are very big in South Carolina.
-The University of South Carolina's Gamecocks and Clemson University's Tigers regularly draw more than 80,000 spectators at the schools' home football games, placing them among the top twenty schools in average attendance.
+The University of South Carolina's Gamecocks and Clemson University's Tigers regularly draw more than 77,000 spectators at the schools' home football games, placing them among the top fifteen schools in average attendance.
 Their rivalry is called the Battle of the Palmetto State.
-Clemson's football team won the National Championship in 1981, 2016 and 2018.
-Both South Carolina's and Clemson's baseball teams are consistently ranked.
-The Gamecocks won the national title in 2010 and 2011.
+Clemson's football team won the national championship in 1981, 2016 and 2018.
+Both South Carolina's and Clemson's baseball teams are consistently ranked, with the Gamecocks winning the national title in 2010 and 2011.
 The South Carolina men's and women's basketball teams both made the Final Four of their respective tournaments in 2017, with the women winning the national title.
-South Carolina's women's basketball team won a second national title 2022.
+South Carolina's women's basketball team also won national titles in 2022 and 2024.

 Clemson and South Carolina are the two most prominent of the state's 11 NCAA Division I members.
 They are the only two schools that are members of the so-called Power Five conferences, the most prominent leagues in the top level of American college football, the Football Bowl Subdivision (FBS).

 The Tigers additionally have an ice hockey team that competes at club level in the South Division of the Atlantic Coastal Conference.

 Clemson is a charter member of the Atlantic Coast Conference, and South Carolina is in the Southeastern Conference.
 The Coastal Carolina Chanticleers are the state's newest FBS program, having completed a transition from the Football Championship Subdivision (FCS) in 2018.
 Coastal, whose baseball team won the College World Series in 2016, joined the Sun Belt Conference for non-football sports the day after it won the CWS, joined Sun Belt football in 2017, and became full FBS members in 2018.
 Six other schools that play Division I football are full members of FCS conferences.
 The Citadel Bulldogs, Furman Paladins, and Wofford Terriers are all in the Southern Conference; the Charleston Southern Buccaneers are members of the Big South Conference; and the South Carolina State Bulldogs compete in the Mid-Eastern Athletic Conference.
 The Presbyterian Blue Hose played their final season of Big South football in 2019; they remain Big South members in non-football sports, but the football team played the 2020 season as an FCS independent before joining the single-sport Pioneer Football League in 2021.
 Finally, three schools are full members of Division I conferences but do not sponsor football.
 The Charleston Cougars compete in the Colonial Athletic Association, and the USC Upstate Spartans and Winthrop Eagles compete in the Big South.